 Other Interest Saving Strategies

-There are other ways to get a lower rate, in addition to choosing a shorter rate lock period.
-The bigger down payment you can pay, the smaller your rate will be, since you will be entering the loan with more equity.
-You might choose to pay points to improve your interest rate for the loan term, meaning you pay more up front.
-One strategy that is a good option for some is to pay points to improve the interest rate over the term of the loan.
-You will pay more up front, but you'll save money in the long run.
+There are more ways to get a lower rate, in addition to agreeing to a shorter rate lock period.
+A larger down payment will result in a reduced interest rate, because you are starting out with a good deal of equity.
+You can pay points to improve your rate over the term of the loan, meaning you pay more up front.
+One strategy that is a good option for many people is to pay points to reduce the rate over the life of the loan.
+You are paying more up front, but you'll save money, especially if you don't refinance early.

-Coastal Mortgage Corp. can answer questions about rate lock periods and many others.
-Give us a call: 504-866-5626.
+Coastal Mortgage Corp. can answer questions about rate lock periods & many others.
+Call us at 504-866-5626.

 Do you have a question regarding a mortgage program?